 - For behaviors of concern, please see the Shoreline Care Team

 There a series of steps that occur in order:

 - Employee submits a referral

-After clicking the button below, you will be prompted to login using your Shoreline credentials.
+After clicking the button below, a security box will open and you will be prompted to login using your Shoreline credentials.

 - Username: For example: email@example.com or jdoe or sccts/jdoe